lightbend/kalix-jvm-sdk/samples/java-customer-registry-kafka-quickstart/README.md

 docker compose -f kafka/docker-compose.yml rm -f && docker compose -f kafka/docker-compose.yml up
 ```

-It can make sense to delete the existing containers (if exist) and start from scratch when starting up Kafka.
+It can make sense to delete the existing containers (if any exist) and start from scratch when starting up the Kafka container.

 ### Starting the application
 To start the application locally, the `exec-maven-plugin` is used.
 Use the following command: